 MUSC COVID-19 mobile diagnostic testing

-MUSC Health, in partnership with the state legislature, is rotating mobile screening and collection sites in rural and underserved areas throughout the state, for both walk-up and drive-through patients.
+MUSC Health, in partnership with the state legislature, is also rotating mobile screening and collection sites in rural and underserved areas throughout the state, for both walk-up and drive-through patients, which are advertised locally in partnership with municipalities, community organizations and businesses.
 Prescreening is not required and there is no cost to patients.
 Patients will be contacted within two days with the results of their test, if not sooner.
 Patients are asked to bring photo identification and an insurance card if they have one.
 The CARES Act requires MUSC to bill insurance providers if patients do have insurance.
 Patients may email [email protected] if they have questions regarding their results.
 If they do not have an email address, they may call 843-985-8888.

 Sites may close early or operate with reduced hours if weather conditions become unsafe for care team members or if volume exceeds site safety capacity.